-Post-marketing reports suggest that the reintroduction of WELLBUTRIN[®] SR in patients who experienced a seizure is associated with a risk of seizure reoccurrence in some cases.
-Thus, patients should not restart WELLBUTRIN[®]SR therapy if they have had a seizure on either bupropion formulation (WELLBUTRIN[®] SR OR ZYBAN[®]).
-See WARNINGS AND PRECAUTIONS.
+Post-marketing reports suggest that the reintroduction of WELLBUTRIN XL in patients who experienced a seizure is associated with a risk of seizure reoccurrence in some cases.
+Thus, patients should not restart WELLBUTRIN XL therapy if they have had a seizure on either bupropion formulation (WELLBUTRIN SR OR ZYBAN[®]) (see 7 WARNINGS AND PRECAUTIONS, Neurologic, Seizures).

-DRUG INTERACTIONS
+9 DRUG INTERACTIONS